Higher Ed & Stud Affairs Admin (HEA)

 Prerequisite: Graduate status.
 Group counseling theory, research, and practice; group dynamics; psychological processes operating in groups; leadership styles; therapeutic interventions and techniques as applied in various staff, team, and group settings; applications of theories and methods for effective group functioning and counseling leadership.

-HEA 632 VOCATIONAL DEVELOPMENT AND CAREER COUNSELING
+HEA 632 CAREER DEVELOPMENT

 Prerequisite: Graduate status.
 Theories of career development and occupational decision making through the life span; career patterns and school-to-work transitions; administration of career information resources and specialized client services; computers and career-related assessment instruments for career counseling in educational and community settings.